miku3920/miku-web-app/README.md

 import Telegram from 'miku-web-app'
 ```

-`miku-web-app` import should occur before import of `vue-router`, because `vue-router` in hash mode will change location.hash.
-As a result, the WebApp will fail to initialize.
-If you are not using hash mode, this line can be omitted.
+For the WebApp to initialize correctly, it is important to import `miku-web-app` before `vue-router`.
+This is because `vue-router`'s hash mode will change the `location.hash` value, which can cause the WebApp to fail to initialize.
+If you are not using hash mode, you do not need to worry about this import order.

 ```javascript
 // main.js